 DeSiga returned to El Centro de la Raza in 1997 to complete his mural.
 He made several additions to the mural, including changing the two large pre-Columbian Mesoamerican faces from male to female.
 The alterations demonstrate the continually reconfiguring contours of Chicano/a politics and DeSiga’s attention to numerous social issues.

 DeSiga’s activism and artwork have taken him to various areas of the US, including Colegio César Chávez in Oregon and the Fresno Metropolitan Museum in California.
 DeSiga continues to paint, his brush remaining rooted in communicating Latino/a culture in the Pacific Northwest.

 Daniel DeSiga shared his life experiences with Michael D. Aguirre in a set of interviews conducted from July 30 through August 7, 2011 at El Centro de la Raza.
-In addition to the formal interview, DeSiga stood in front of his mural and provided a detailed description of the symbolism and motifs.
-To the right are video excerpts of the interview and mural narration.
+In addition to the formal interview, DeSiga stood in front of his mural and provided a detailed description of the symbolism and motifs. and mural narration.

 Below are three sections Daniel DeSiga's hall-length mural "An Explosion of Chicano Creativity" at El Centro de la Raza.
 Photos by Oscar Rosales Castaneda.